informalsystems/interchain/security/rate-limiter.md

 The IBC rate limiter can temper the impact of certain security problems.
 Specifically, it can prevent anomalous transfers of ICS20 funds across IBC networks.

 The logic behind a rate limiter is that assets are flowing through an IBC channel at a certain rate.
 This is the common-case situation.
 In situations of exploits or bugs, however, assets typically flow at a higher (anomalous) rate; in this case, a rate limiter can prevent complete draining of a bridged asset.
-It acts as a liveness throttling mechanism, in other words.
-The limier can also raise awareness that an exploit might be ongoing in such an event.
+In other words, it acts as a throttling mechanism.
+The limiter can also raise awareness that an exploit might be ongoing.
 The [BNB hack][bnb-bridge-hack] is an example of a problem that could have been alleviated by a rate limiter.

 ### Definitions